Exploring relaxation dynamics in warm dense plasmas by tailoring non-thermal electron distributions with a free electron laser: Method

 We model the x-ray-matter interaction process using CCFLY~\cite{Ren:2023}, a non-LTE (local thermodynamic equilibrium) atomic-kinetics collisional-radiative code based on the popular SCFLY~\cite{chung-2017,Chung:2007} and FLYCHK~\cite{chung-2005} simulation suites previously used to model isochoric heating experiments at XFEL facilities~\cite{ciricosta-2016}.
 Of importance to this work, CCFLY includes a Fokker-Planck solver for the free electron distribution function, which is coupled to the full non-LTE atomic kinetics framework.
 This allows us to model the time evolution of the electrons directly during the ultrafast x-ray isochoric heating process, and to compute a time-dependent emission spectrum selfconsistently.
+The CCFLY code tracks the atomic level populations as a function of time during the x-ray irradiation process.
+This is achieved by self-consistently solving the rate equations:

+where $n_i$ is the population of the $i^{\rm th}$ atomic state, and the matrix elements are determined by the transition rates $R_{i\rightarrow j}$ through:

-The CCFLY code tracks the atomic level populations as a function of time during the x-ray irradiation process, taking into account the full range of transitions between levels, including electron capture, collisional ionization and recombination, collisional transition, stimulated transitions, photo-ionization, inverse bremsstrahlung, and radiative recombination \cite{chung-2005}.
-For processes involving free electrons, the transition rates make use of the non-thermal electron distribution function $f[E,t]$.
-The evolution of the electron distribution is determined by three components: the elastic collision term $\hat{\mathcal{O}}_{\rm e}[f]$, the inelastic collision term $\hat{\mathcal{O}}_{\rm i}[f]$, and a source term $S$ that accounts for ionization and recombination processes which do not conserve particle number.
-The model is zero-dimensional, so it does not account for any spatial extent of the system modelled.
-The charge state populations and the free electrons are thus modelled purely in terms of densities.
-In this model, the Boltzman-Vlasov equation for the evolution of the electron distribution is reduced to:
+For simplicity purposes, we chose to use the super configuration atomic states with maximum principle quantum number $n^*=4$, so all atomic states are expressed in the form of ${\rm K}^{a}{\rm L}^{b}{\rm M}^c{\rm N}^d$, where $a,b,c,d$ denotes the number of electrons on each shell.
+The transition rates $R_{j \rightarrow i}$ take into account the full range of transitions between these two levels, including electron capture, collisional ionization and recombination, collisional transition, stimulated transitions, photo-ionization, inverse bremsstrahlung, and radiative recombination \cite{chung-2005}.
+We highlight that processes which involve free electrons, for example, collisional ionization (CI), depend on the free electron distribution: